near/indexers-docs/docs/intro.md

 # Indexers Doc

 Welcome to the Indexers Doc.
-Here you will find everything you might need about indexers.

-In order to help everyone to understand the concept of indexer and to provide you with all the inputs so you can build your own indexer.
+Here you will find everything you need to know in order to familiarize yourself with the concept of indexers and even build your own one.

 :::info Disclaimer

-Explanation on this page assumes you have a certain level of understanding of the blockhains.
+The explanation on this page assumes you have a certain level of understanding of the blockchain technology.

 :::

 ## What is indexer?

-### Blockchains and it's nature
+### Blockchains and their nature

 Blockchain data is optimized for serialized **writes**, one block at a time, as the chain is being created.
 Querying the blockchain for data about a specific block or account is fairly straightforward or a "narrow" query.
 However, querying data across many blocks can be cumbersome because we have to aggregate results from multiple single-block queries.
-We can consider these *"wide" queries*.
+Therefore, we can consider these *"wide" queries*.

-Given the fact that a blockchain itself is a distributed database, and a smart-contract (decentralized application, dApp) is an application that runs on a virtual machine inside a blockchain, we need to understand that smart-contracts should *not* be considered as a "backend".
-While some applications might consist only of smart-contracts, building a dApp with only smart-contracts, in most cases, is not possible.
+Given the fact that a blockchain itself is a distributed database, and a smart contract (decentralized application, dApp) is an application that runs on a virtual machine inside a blockchain, we need to understand that smart contracts should *not* be considered as a "backend".
+While some applications might consist only of smart contracts, building a dApp with only smart contracts, in most cases, is not possible.

-Smart-contracts are limited in terms of interactions.
-By "interactions" we mean things that are very common in the real-world, like user notifications, integration with third-party applications, etc.
+Smart contracts are limited in terms of interactions.
+By "interactions" we mean things that are very common in the real world, like user notifications, integration with third-party applications, etc.

 However, the nature of a blockchain is that it *must* be deterministic.
-A critical feature of a blockchain is that it knows state at a given time, and for blockchains that time unit is a block.
+A critical feature of a blockchain is that it knows the state at a given time, and for blockchains that time unit is a block.
 Think of them as being snapshots.
-A blockchain does snapshots of it's state on every block.
-We as users can call smart-contracts for a specific block, and the blockchain provides guarantees that execution will always produce the same result for the same block any time we call it.
+A blockchain does snapshots of its state on every block.
+We as users can call smart contracts for a specific block, and the blockchain provides guarantees that execution will always produce the same result for the same block any time we call it.

 The deterministic nature of a blockchain closes it from external (off-chain) variables.
-It is totally impossible to perform a call to an API from within a smart-contract.
-A blockchain and a smart-contract are closed-off from the external (off-chain) world
+It is totally impossible to perform a call to an API from within a smart contract.
+A blockchain and a smart contract are closed off from the external (off-chain) world.

 ![Blockchain closed from outer world](/docs/intro/blockchain.png)

 Blockchains are great at providing a way to apply the requested changes to the state in a decentralized manner.
 However, in order to observe the changes, you need to actively pull the information from the network.

-Instead of abstractive explanations let's look at an example.
+Instead of abstract explanations let's look at an example.

 :::note Example dApp

-Say, we have a smart-contract that is selling e-books.
-Once a user bought a book we want to send him a copy via email.
+Say, we have a smart contract that sells e-books.
+Once a user buys a book we want to send them a copy via email.

 :::